RahulDangi007k/collaborative_work/README.md

 This command use for direct commit. if you have done changes in file,which is allreary in staging area.(This command skip the stagging area)

+    git log

+This command shows all history of commit.

+    git lop -p

+This command shows what changes done in the commit.

+    git lop - p -3

+This command shows only 3 logs along with there diff.

+    git log --stat

+This command shows info in very short.

+    git log --pretty=oneline

+This command shows all commit history in one line.

+     git log --since=2.days           /weeks/months/years

+This command shows commit of last two days.

+    git commit --ament

+This command used to make changes in previous commit.

 ## .gitignore: Ignoring Files in Git.